Essay · agentic-ai

 Context drift is not a bug.
 It’s a structural feature of how large language models work.

-Every AI session has a context window — a finite amount of conversation the model can hold in active memory.
-In a long session, early content gets deprioritized.
+Every AI session has a context window: a finite amount of conversation the model can hold in active memory.
+In a long session, earlier content gets deprioritized.
 The model isn’t forgetting in the human sense.
-It’s just weighting recent tokens more heavily than old ones.
-The result is the same: decisions you made at the beginning of a session stop governing decisions at the end of it.
+It’s weighting recent tokens more heavily than older ones.
+The result is similar.
+Decisions you made at the beginning of a session stop reliably governing decisions at the end.

 The Practical Rules